 "Carrying on the lessons from Camp Rising Sun, I aspire to embody compassionate, responsible leadership in the roles I hold, not simply through titles, but through daily acts of service to patients and my communities."

 Woohyun is a first year medical student at the University of Rochester School of Medicine and Dentistry.
 Woohyun was named a John Litsios Scholar for her years long commitment to medical and scientific pursuits.
 As an undergraduate at Amherst College, Woohyun earned a Bachelor of Arts in Psychology and a Certificate in Culture, Health, and Science.
-Woohyun credits CrS with instilling in her that leadership is service.
-Woohyun has demonstrated her commitment to service with her many volunteer activities, which includ seven years as an emergency medical technician, providing medical education at a local jail, coordinating cases for a health clinic and conducting community outreach for dermatology education.
+Woohyun credits CRS with instilling in her that leadership is service.
+Woohyun has demonstrated her commitment to service with her many volunteer activities, which include seven years as an emergency medical technician, providing medical education at a local jail, coordinating cases for a health clinic and conducting community outreach for dermatology education.
 Woohyun has also been on the board of CRS’ New York Alumni Association since 2020, for which she has acted as the young alumni lead and the marketing lead.
 Woohyun attended Camp Rising Sun in 2019.

 Temwachi Mphande (CRS '12)